Regional Arts Development Fund

 • Short-term venue hire for development activity.

-• Marketing profile for an established or emerging artist, including professional photography, videography and/or biography.
+• Marketing profile for an established or emerging artist, including professional photography, videography and/or biography to be shared on various platforms.

 • Concept development including professional research and development of ideas and new project proposals to the implementation stage.
 The project should demonstrate how it will contribute to the future arts and cultural development of the region.